vidyagc/portfolio/_works/01-barebones.markdown

 <li>Wrote content for new sections and sourced new images for the entire site</li>
 <li>Identified content cycle - off show and during show season messaging, and when each needed to be applied</li>
 <li>Created mailing lists for volunteer interest and general newsletter</li>
+<li>Developed Page SEO settings (meta, Open Graph, and Twitter title and description and images for each page)
 </ul>
 </div>